GENERAL TERMS OF PURCHASE

 2. In the case of force majeure, the Buyer shall have the right to amend deadlines for the execution of the Order/Agreement previously agreed upon or to withdraw from the agreement should there be a threat of an irreparable damage to the Buyer.
 The buyer shall not bear consequences of the failure to fulfil the part or all its obligations under the Order/Agreement if it is caused by acts of force majeure.

-3. The force majeure shall be understood as each and every event impossible to be foreseen or prevented upon the placement of the Order/conclusion of the Agreement, as well as events beyond the Parties’ power, especially: war, riots, flood, fire, earthquake and other natural disasters, epidemic, restrictions on export and import of goods, restrictions, regulations and other legal acts issued by the government or other bodies of national administration, general and occupation-specific strikes recognised by the national unions or any other circumstances impossible to be foreseen by the Buyer or beyond its power, knowledge and will, provided that the Buyer would not conclude any agreement or place any order should the Buyer have any knowledge on the emergence of an act of force majeure.
+3. The force majeure shall be understood as each and every event impossible to be foreseen or prevented upon the placement of the Order/conclusion of the Agreement, as well as events beyond the Parties’ power, especially: war, riots, flood, fire, earthquake and other natural disasters, economical crisis, epidemic, restrictions on export and import of goods, restrictions, regulations and other legal acts issued by the government or other bodies of national administration, general and occupation-specific strikes recognised by the national unions or any other circumstances impossible to be foreseen by the Buyer or beyond its power, knowledge and will, provided that the Buyer would not conclude any agreement or place any order should the Buyer have any knowledge on the emergence of an act of force majeure.

 4. Should the Buyer not be able to fulfil its obligations due to acts of force majeure, the Buyer shall immediately, no later than within 5 days from the emergence of such a situation, inform the other Party about this fact.
 The Buyer may amend previously accepted terms of Order (delivery deadlines, quantities) due to reasons other than acts of force majeure, especially logistic obstacles or limited production capacity; in such a case the Buyer shall also have the right to withdraw from the agreement.